-Slow internet can be so annoying, especially when you are working from home.
+Slow network connection can be so annoying, especially when you are working from home.
 Sometimes, you may detect these problems by yourself and fix them, or you may need help from IT services near you to get it done.

 Many factors can make your internet slow.
 Here we’ve compiled a list of possible causes for your slow speeds.